thesovereignrepo/The-Sovereign-Repository/01-Desktop/01-Beginner/Windows.md

 ## Tor Browser

+Open your Web Browser from the applications menu, and follow the instructions to install Tor Browser.

 1. Go to the [Tor Project Download](https://www.torproject.org/download) page and choose to download the browser for Windows.

-2. Open Tor Browser, and go to the [IVPN Website](https://www.ivpn.net/en).
+2. Now launch the Tor Browser via the applications menu and get started with private browsing.
+Always use Tor for sensitive tasks, and VPN can be used for regular browsing.

 <br/>

 ## VPN

+Open Tor Browser from the applications menu, and follow the instructions to install IVPN.

-1. Purchase a subscripton from the [IVPN Website](https://www.ivpn.net/en) using Bitcoin or Monero.
+1. Using the Tor Browser, purchase a subscripton from the [IVPN Website](https://www.ivpn.net/en) using Bitcoin or Monero.

 2. Download the [IVPN Windows App](https://www.ivpn.net/en/apps-windows) and install it.

-3. Open the IVPN App, enter your login code, and be sure to **enable the killswitch**.
+3. Open the IVPN from the applications menu, enter your login code, and be sure to **enable the killswitch**.
+Be aware with the killswitch enabled your internet will not work if disconnected from the VPN.

 <br/>

 ## WinUtil

-Let's use Chris Titus's [Windows Utility](https://christitustech.github.io/winutil) on Github to finish setting up quickly.
+Use the Chris Titus's [Windows Utility](https://christitustech.github.io/winutil) on Github to finish setting up quickly.
 This all-in-one Open Source tool is an easy way to streamline the best possible Windows setup.
-It can be used to streamline installs, debloat with tweaks, troubleshoot with config, and fix Windows updates.

-1. To use the tool, the Start Menu and type `Powershell`, then right click the `Powershell` option and select to run as Administrator.
+1. To use the tool, the Start Menu and type Powershell, then right click the Powershell option, and select to run as Administrator.

 2. Enter the following command:
     ```